function-store/FunctionStore_tools/README.md

 ## Installation

-- Minimum TD version of the tool: TouchDesigner.2022.33910 (no guaranteess with older versions)
+1. Ensure that you have minimum TouchDesigner.2022.33910 version installed (no guaranteess with older versions)
-- Download the latest release `FunctionStore_tools.tox` from the [releases](https://github.com/function-store/FunctionStore_tools/releases) sidebar
+2. Download the latest release `FunctionStore_tools.tox` from the [releases](https://github.com/function-store/FunctionStore_tools/releases) sidebar
-- Open a new project file
+3. Open a new project file
-- Drag and drop the downloaded `.tox` to the root (`/`) level of your network
+4. Drag and drop the downloaded `.tox` to the root (`/`) level of your network
-- Save the project file and set it as default startup file in `Preferences->General->Startup File Mode/Custom Startup File`
+5. Drag and drop the `.tox` to an existing project file's root level
-- Or just drag and drop the `.tox` to an existing project file's root level
+6. (Optinal) Save the project file and set it as default startup file in `Preferences->General->Startup File Mode/Custom Startup File`

-- There might be errors shown initially but upon right clicking on the component and clicking `Clear (Children) Script Errors` they should be gone
+> **Note:** There might be errors shown initially but upon right clicking on the component and clicking `Clear (Children) Script Errors` they should be gone

 ## Repo Structure